dlindahl/dlindahl.github.com/_posts/module_to_gem_extraction.md

+---
+title: Extracting a Ruby Module into a Gem
+---

 # DRAFT

 # Extracting a Ruby Module into a Gem

-## Disclaimer: I HAVE NO IDEA WHAT I AM DOING.
+**Disclaimer: I HAVE NO IDEA WHAT I AM DOING.**

 How to use git to extract a Module living in `lib/` of your monorail application into its own gem, saving its commit history and including its tests.